Congratulations to our 2010 Grantees!

 $6000

-The Bent Festival is an annual New York City art and music festival celebrating DIY electronics, hardware hacking, and circuit bending.
-Each year we invite artists from across the country and around the globe to perform music with their home-made or circuit bent instruments, teach workshops to adults and children alike, create interactive art installations and to generally come together, face to face, and showcase the state of the art in DIY electronics and circuit bending culture.
-Bent Festival is made possible in part by support from Two Trees Realty and the New York State Council for the Arts.
+The Bent Festival was an annual New York City art and music festival celebrating DIY electronics, hardware hacking, and circuit bending.
+Each year the Bent Festival invited artists from across the country and around the globe to perform music with their home-made or circuit bent instruments, teach workshops to adults and children alike, create interactive art installations and to generally come together, face to face, and showcase the state of the art in DIY electronics and circuit bending culture.
+Bent Festival was made possible in part by support from Two Trees Realty and the New York State Council for the Arts.

 Bloom Town